mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management/resource_brushtips.rst

 Example: Loading a Photoshop Brush (\*.ABR)
 -------------------------------------------

 For some time Photoshop has been using the ABR format to compile brushes into a single file.
-Krita can read and load .ABR files, although there are certain features.
-For this example we will use an example of an .ABR file that contains numerous images of types of trees and ferns.
+Krita can read and load ``.abr`` files, although there are certain features.
+For this example we will use an example of an ``.abr`` file that contains numerous images of types of trees and ferns.
 We have two objectives.
 The first is to create a series of brushes that we an quickly access from the Brush Presets dock to easily put together a believable forest.
 The second is to create a single brush that we can  change on the fly to use for a variety of flora, without the need to have a dedicated Brush Preset for each type.

 #.
-First up is download the file (.ZIP, .RAR,...) that contains the .ABR file and any licensing or other notes.
+First up is download the file (``.zip``, ``.rar``,...) that contains the ``.abr`` file and any licensing or other notes.
 Be sure to read the license if there is one!
 #.
-Extract the .ABR file into Krita's home directory for brushes.
+Extract the ``.abr`` file into Krita's home directory for brushes.
 #.
 In your Brush Presets dock, select one of your brushes that uses the Pixel Brush Engine.
 An Ink Pen or solid fill type should do fine.
 #.
 Open the Brush Settings Editor (:kbd:`F5` key).
 #.
 Click on the tab "Predefined" next to "Auto".
 This will change the editor to show a scrollable screen of thumbnail images, most will be black on a white background.
 At the bottom of the window are two icons:

     .. image:: /images/brushes/600px-BSE_Predefined_Window.png

 #.
-Click on the blue file folder on the left and then navigate to where you saved your .ABR file and open it.
+Click on the blue file folder on the left and then navigate to where you saved your ``.abr`` file and open it.
 #.
 If everything went fine you will see a number of new thumbnails show up at the bottom of the window.
 In our case, they would all be thumbnails representing different types of trees.
 Your job now is to decide which of these you want to have as Brush Preset (Just like your Pencil) or you think you'll only use sporadically.
 #.
 Let's say that there is an image of an evergreen tree that we're pretty sure is going to be a regular feature in some of our paintings and we want to have a dedicated brush for it.
 To do this we would do the following:
 #.
 Click on the image of the tree we want.